Ph.D., University of Alabama, Department of History, 2009

 “’The Sacred Circle’: Evangelical Ministers and the Family in Antebellum Alabama,” Alabama Historical Association, Opelika, Alabama, April 2007.

-The Sacred Mirror: Evangelicalism, Honor, and Identity in the Deep South, 1790-1860 by Robert Elder, in Journal of Mississippi History (forthcoming).
+The Sacred Mirror: Evangelicalism, Honor, and Identity in the Deep South, 1790-1860 by Robert Elder, in Journal of Mississippi History (Fall/Winter 2017).

 My Brother Slaves: Friendship, Masculinity, and Resistance in the Antebellum South by Sergio A. Lussana, in American Historical Review 122 (June 2017).